-Historically, the Department's paving inspection team has worked very closely with the contractor's paving crews.
-The intensity of the work, as well as the unusual working conditions, requires teamwork by ADOT and the contractor.
+Historically, the Department's paving inspection team has worked very closely with the Contractor's paving crews.
+The intensity of the work, as well as the unusual working conditions, requires teamwork by ADOT and the Contractor.
 The pre-paving meeting should also serve as an introduction of the key personnel on both sides.
 It is important to highlight the duties and responsibilities of each member, as well as establish the lines of authority on various issues.
 You may want to establish goals for the paving team and articulate how each member's duties will contribute to achieving these goals.
 It is important that each member of the team meets the other members and has an idea of their duties and expected actions.

-The second meeting held with ADOT project staff only covers responsibilities, assignments, and contingency plans.
+The second meeting (with ADOT personnel) covers responsibility, assignments, and contingency plans.
 It is important to clearly describe the expectations, assignment, and schedule for each inspection role.